Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 We manage climate-related risks from both a holistic portfolio perspective and in a bottom-up manner.

 From a portfolio perspective, we conduct fund-level sustainability reviews with environmental and social indicators to identify the outliers and laggards, which then focuses our engagement efforts.
-Specific to climate risks, we review absolute emissions, trends in emissions intensity, quality of disclosure and alignment to SBTi.
-We have also begun a decarbonisation exercise across our holdings.
-This is engagement-led and started with an assessment of our largest positions, with the aim of driving multi-year emissions reductions.
+Specific to climate risks, we review total carbon emissions, trends in emissions intensity, quality of disclosure and alignment to SBTi.
+We launched a decarbonisation process in 2021 with an assessment of how our holdings were positioned, how they performed at that point in time, and their plans for the future.
+With our engagement-led process, we started with an assessment of our largest positions, with the aim of driving multi-year emissions reductions.
 The lowest performing companies in our initial review have been prioritised for more pressing engagement.

 From a bottom-up perspective, we integrate climate considerations throughout the research process.
 With every potential investment, we consider the business model and its exposure to climate-related risks, and decide whether we are comfortable with the level of risk the company faces.
 Assessing the quality of management is a critical component of our investment process.
 We look for signs that there is a long-term owner/manager who is passionate about climate issues – or is incentivised to care about this multi-decade challenge.